 We're sorry.
-The video you've selected is no longer available to watch for free online.
+The video you've selected is not currently available to watch online.

 However, a number of other POV films are available in their entirety.

 Population growth, pollution, and scarcity are turning water into "blue gold," the oil of the 21st century.
 Global corporations are rushing to gain control of this dwindling natural resource, producing intense conflict in the US and worldwide where people are dying in battles over control of water.